sierraporta/sierraporta.github.io/index.md

 <img src="https://images-na.ssl-images-amazon.com/images/I/41vip41T9cS._SX331_BO1,204,203,200_.jpg" align="right" width="150px"/>

 This book deals with some absolutely indispensable first notions with which students must encounter at the beginning of the bachelor's degree course in physical sciences, tools definitely necessary for the continuation of ongoing and upcoming subjects, but which, because they are included in mathematics or science treatises (separately), are not treated in a formal way; or also because they are considered boring or tiresome.
 Problems concerning definitions of units, measures, dimensions and errors could have been dealt with in high school but certainly in a very fast way and almost certainly with incomplete mathematics and logic, mainly due to the lack of a basis for dealing with them.
 It will surely be of much help to all as reference material or as complementary reading to introduce and deepen the notions of experimental techniques in the resolution of science problems.

-# A little blog
-Here you can find some (divulgatives) articles and comments from my experience.